fernandoporras4444/Pewlet_Hackard_Analysis/README.md

   ![mentorship_eligibility_count](https://user-images.githubusercontent.com/92836648/146655828-543c8edc-ea65-455c-9e4e-d9aeda779135.png)

-Best strategy based on the numbers who be to adjust the coding to identify groups based retirement eligible through the next 20 years and back into upcoming_10_yrs_retiring_eliblility and 10_20_yrs_retiring_eligiblity to alloww focus on the next group help pass the best practice and knowledge down through a cascade effect.
+Best strategy based on the numbers would be to adjust the coding and identify groups based on retirement eligible through the next 20 years.
+Run back through the coding for upcoming_10_yrs_retiring_eliblility and 10_20_yrs_retiring_eligiblity to alloww focus on the next retiring age groups which will help pass the best practice and knowledge down through like a cascade effect.